Skip to main content

 Account

-You are a member of one Arize account.
+You are a member of one Arize AX account.
 An account consists of one or more organizations.
 Admin - Has full access to all entities in the account.
 Can manage users, create organizations, manage custom roles, and configure AI provider integrations.
 Member - Access is determined by organization and space roles.

 ActionAdminMember